 Crafting A Legend: The Stories of the Crosby Boats

 Vernon Coleman(1898-1978) was an art teacher at the Osterville Bay School and Barnstable High School for over 25 years.
 He was also a WPA artist and painted beautiful seascapes of Cape Cod during the 1920’s and beyond.
 Last year, several murals were discovered behind a false wall in a Hyannis restaurant.
 They were donated to the museum by the property owner, restored by the museum, and are now on display for all to enjoy.
 Coleman spent hours studying the water and waves with his young son t, in his words, “simply get it right.”
 The murals represent snapshots in time capturing the essence of Cape Cod’s nautical landscape.

 Sail Into History

 Tour our newly redesigned exhibit on The Wianno Senior.
-Learn how these magnificent Crosby boats--gracing the waters of Nantucket Sound for over a century--are made.
-Thanks toa generous grant from the Horizon Foundation.
+Learn how these magnificent Crosby boats – gracing the Nantucket Sound for over a century – are made.
+Thanks to a generous grant from the Horizon Foundation.